suborbital/docs/website/docs/e2-core/concepts/static-directory.md

 Do not use the static directory for sensitive data such as secrets.

-Atmo will be gaining a secrets management system in 2022.
+E2 Core will be gaining a secrets management system in 2022.

-Since the directory is included in your Bundle, your Runnables can access the files!
-Atmo will mount the directory as a read-only filesystem that can be accessed using the `file` namespace of the [Runnable API](docs/e2-core/e2-core-api/introduction.md).
+Since the directory is included in your Bundle, your SE2 modules can access the files!
+E2 Core will mount the directory as a read-only filesystem that can be accessed using the `file` namespace of the [SE2 module API](../e2-core-api/introduction.md).

 For example: